 From India, Mumbai

-Get the written complaint from the female employee against that male employee. and issue him a stern warning letter under model standing order ( Section 22). at the earliest.
-Even though if said male employee keeping the same practice, ask that female employee to lodge the police complaint against him.
-And on this criminal background employer has the rights to terminate his service from the company.
+Please obtain a written complaint from the female employee against the male employee and issue him a stern warning letter under Model Standing Order (Section 22) at the earliest.
+If the male employee continues with the same behavior, advise the female employee to file a police complaint against him.
+In such a criminal background, the employer has the right to terminate his service from the company.

 Sachin